polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 In addition, each menu item has a _"global ID"_.
 This is a unique identifier, which (preferably) should be unique for your company/entity/user/etc. This allows you to _"merge"_ menu items from other companies or users, without having these clash with each other, in addition to serving as a globally unique ID for your menu item.
-I always start my menu items global ID with the word _"gaia."_ for instance.
+I always start my menu items global ID with the word _"gaia"_.
 You should find some other globally unique name to start yours with, such as your company name, etc.

 #### Conversations with your computer